NAICNO/Jobanalyzer/code/sonalyze/doc/HOWTO-DATA-SOURCE.md

 ## Data file types and formats

 Sonalyze data files are just streams of Sonar-produced JSON data.
-The data formats are described in `NEW-FORMAT.md` in the Sonar documentation.
+The data formats are described in `NEW-FORMAT.md` in the Sonar doc directory.

 Sonalyze files in Sonalyze directory trees are named as they are by the Sonar daemon's "directory data sink", see the section "The `[directory]` section" in `HOWTO-DAEMON.md` in the Sonar